-Securities can only be released under the authority of the Chief Inspector of Mines.
+Securities can only be released under the authority of the chief inspector of mines.

 For security less than $25,000.

-GICs must be held under a Safekeeping Agreement where the investment interest accrues to the mine operator on the investment amount.
+GICs must be held under a Safekeeping Agreement (SKA) where the investment interest accrues to the mine operator on the investment amount.
 The principal is pledged to the Province.

 Security provided by way of certified cheque, bank draft, money order or electronic funds transfer (EFT) does not accrue interest.